-We make it easy for you to find the cheapest loan by comparing deals from almost every lender in the UK.
+We make it easy for you to find the cheapest and best loan rates by comparing deals from almost every lender in the UK.

 Finding the right fixed rate loan for you means deciding what type you need, so let's have a closer look at your options:

 With a UK personal or unsecured loan you can usually borrow up to £25,000 over a period of 1-10 years.
 Private loans don't require you to secure property against them, but the rate you pay will depend on your personal circumstances and the amount you borrow: loans for £7500 to £15000 tend to come with the lowest APR.

 Cheap personal loans are about more than just a low interest rate.
 You can tailor the amount you borrow and the repayment term, so the monthly payments are set at a level you can afford.

 Secured loans are generally guaranteed against your home so the lender is able to recover their costs if you don't repay them.

 They allow you to borrow more than unsecured loans and over a longer term.
 This can make them more expensive in the long run, so it's extra important to make sure you research and compare all of your options.